Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM-enabled Optimization Techniques for telecom

 Firstly, task description is crucial for network optimization.
 Task description is the first step of using LLMs, which requires accurate and standard input, e.g., input and desired output format, objective and specific rules.
 In addition, these tasks are usually closely related to telecom domain knowledge, and LLM may have difficulty understanding some professional concepts.
 For example, in Section \ref{subsection-heu}, the LLM may already have some general knowledge of RIS technology, but they are unable to directly understand the difficulty of RIS phase-shift control, which is a very professional domain-specific knowledge.
 Therefore, the task description has to be carefully designed, which will directly affect the LLM output.
 Meanwhile, prompt design is the key to network optimization problems.
 Previous sections have demonstrated that prompt is one of the most important approaches to take advantage of LLM's capabilities, and there have been various prompt engineering techniques, e.g., CoT\cite{wei2022chain}, ReAct \cite{yao2022react}, zero-shot instruction \cite{kojima2022large}, etc. Therefore, understanding the function of prompt engineering is crucial for applying LLM to solve optimization problems.
 For instance, in reward design problems, the feedback prompt is critical to improve the reward design step by step.
 In the heuristic algorithm design problem in Section \ref{subsection-heu}, the output completely depends on the user prompt input to the LLM agent.

-In addition, balancing LLM’s self-improvement and exploration-exploitation efficiency.
-It is straightforward that most previous techniques rely on the self-improvement capability of LLM models.
-For example, in verbal reinforcement learning, based on environmental feedback, the LLM agent can adjust the action selections to obtain a higher reward.
-On the other hand, exploration-exploitation difficulty is a common obstacle for many optimization techniques.
-This problem becomes severe when the action space becomes larger, which is very common in telecom networks. \cite{ma2023eureka} proposed a solution by generating multiple solutions in each iteration and then applying evolutionary strategies to select better strategies. \cite{shinn2023reflexion} showed a similar idea by using previous good trajectories as parents to generate new solutions.
+\blue{In addition, several of the above optimization approaches rely on the feedback mechanism, in which the solutions are iteratively improved based on previous answers and environment feedback.
+For instance, the reward function design is iteratively improved by involving the evaluation results and feedback prompts.
+Similarly, in verbal reinforcement learning, the LLM agent can adjust the action selections to obtain a higher reward based on environmental feedback.
+Therefore, the design of these prompts is crucial for improving LLM's performance, e.g., dedicated feedback and evaluator prompt designs.} On the other hand, balancing exploration-exploitation is a common obstacle for many optimization problems.
+This problem becomes severe when the action space is larger, which is very common in telecom networks.
 Therefore, how to use the LLM's self-improvement capability and meanwhile balance the exploration-exploitation is very important.

-Finally, although LLM already has fundamental knowledge of wireless networks in the pre-training period, fine-tuning LLM models with specific domain knowledge can still benefit telecom applications.
-In particular, a telecom-specific LLM model can better handle the domain-specific description, prompt, tasks, and solutions.
-For example, in reward function design and convex optimization problems in Sections \ref{subsubsection-reward} and \ref{sec-convex}, we can directly use network terminologies to define the optimization problem, and the LLM can take full advantage of the domain knowledge to understand the questions.
+\blue{Finally, note that many optimization problems can be very complicated in wireless networks by involving multiple control variables, network elements and layers.
+It may require step-by-step problem decomposition, formulating multiple objectives, and alternating optimization, e.g., jointly optimizing the transmission data rate and signal coverage.
+Handing these optimization problems needs strong planning capabilities, which is still a challenge for current LLM research fields.}